meDracula/meDracula/README.md

 🌱 I’m currently learning web design and with that expanding all previous knowledge.

 ⚡ Fun fact: I was original deadset on becoming a game developer but after 3 years of gymnasium in that field.
-I haved a change of heart and now I am working my ass of becoming AI developer.
+I had a change of heart and now I am working my ass of becoming AI developer.

 ### Programming languages
 ![Shell Script](https://img.shields.io/badge/shell_script-%23121011.svg?style=for-the-badge&logo=gnu-bash&logoColor=white)